FHSLTW/gno/docs/resources/gnoland-whitepaper.md

-> Berean Literal Bible
+> Berean Literal Bible:
-> Matthew 22:15 Then the Pharisees having gone out, took counsel how they might trap Him in His words.
+> Matthew 22:15: Then the Pharisees having gone out, took counsel how they might trap Him in His words.
-> Matthew 22:16 And they send their disciples to Him, with the Herodians, saying, “Teacher, we know that You are true, and You teach the way of God in the truth, and to You there is care about no one, for You do not look on the appearance of men.
+> Matthew 22:16: And they send their disciples to Him, with the Herodians, saying, “Teacher, we know that You are true, and You teach the way of God in the truth, and to You there is care about no one, for You do not look on the appearance of men.
-> Matthew 22:17 Therefore tell us, what do You think?
+> Matthew 22:17: Therefore tell us, what do You think?
 Is it lawful to give tribute to Caesar, or not?”
-> Matthew 22:18 But having known their malice, Jesus said, “Hypocrites, why do you test Me?
+> Matthew 22:18: But having known their malice, Jesus said, “Hypocrites, why do you test Me?
-> Matthew 22:19 Show Me the coin of the tribute.”
+> Matthew 22:19: Show Me the coin of the tribute.”
 And they presented to Him a denarius.
-> Matthew 22:20 And He says to them, “Whose likeness and whose inscription is this?”
+> Matthew 22:20: And He says to them, “Whose likeness and whose inscription is this?”
-> Matthew 22:21 They say to Him, “Caesar’s.”
+> Matthew 22:21: They say to Him, “Caesar’s.”
 Then He says to them, “Therefore give back to Caesar the things of Caesar, and to God the things of God.”
-> Matthew 22:22 And having heard, they marveled.
+> Matthew 22:22: And having heard, they marveled.
 And having left Him, they went away.

-> Berean Literal Bible
+> Berean Literal Bible:
 > Luke 20:19: When the scribes and chief priests realized that Jesus had spoken this parable against them, they sought to arrest Him that very hour.
 But they were afraid of the people.
 > Luke 20:20: So they watched Him closely and sent spies who pretended to be sincere.
 They were hoping to catch Him in His words in order to hand Him over to the rule and authority of the governor.
 > Luke 20:21: “Teacher,” they inquired, “we know that You speak and teach correctly.
 You show no partiality but teach the way of God in accordance with the truth.